Vaginal Delivery

 How to prepare for vaginal delivery:

-• You can ask someone to be with you during labor and delivery.
+- You can ask someone to be with you during labor and delivery.
 The person can be a spouse, friend, or family member.
 This person can help make you more comfortable.
-Arrange to be able to contact the person when labor begins.
+Make sure you can contact the person when labor begins.

-• You may need tests to check for certain infections that can be passed to your baby.
-You may be given antibiotics to fight a bacterial infection you have or prevent an infection during delivery.
+- You may need tests to check for certain infections that can be passed to your baby.
+You may be given antibiotics to treat a bacterial infection you have or prevent an infection during delivery.

-• Ask if it is okay to eat while you are in labor.
+- Ask your provider if it is okay to eat and drink while you are in labor.

 What will happen during vaginal delivery:

-• You can move into several positions during delivery.
+- You can move into several positions during delivery.
 You can lie on your back, have your feet up in stirrups, or squat.
 You may feel pressure on your rectum.
 This pressure is caused by the movement of your baby's head down the birth canal.
 You may feel the urge to push.
-Your healthcare provider will have you push when you feel the urge.
-He or she will guide your baby out of the birth canal.
+Your provider will let you know when to push.
+Your provider will guide your baby out of the birth canal.
 Forceps or suction may be used to help deliver your baby.
 You may also need an episiotomy (incision) to make the vaginal opening larger.
 This will make more room for your baby.

-• At least 1 minute after your baby is born, your healthcare provider will put clamps on the umbilical cord.
+- At least 1 minute after your baby is born, your provider will put clamps on the umbilical cord.
 The cord will then be cut.
 Your uterus will continue to contract after delivery to push out the placenta.
 You may be given medicine to prevent heavy bleeding when the placenta is pushed out.
-Your healthcare provider may close your episiotomy incision or any tears with stitches.
+Your provider may close your episiotomy incision or any tears with stitches.

 What will happen after vaginal delivery:

-• Healthcare providers will examine your baby.
+- Healthcare providers will examine your baby.
 Your baby may be placed on your chest right away.
-He or she may also start breastfeeding.
-Your baby will also be given vitamin K as a shot.
+He or she may start breastfeeding.
+Your baby may need medicine such as vitamin K or a hepatitis B vaccine.
+Talk to your healthcare provider if you have questions.

-• You may be taken to another room to rest with your baby.
+- You may be taken to another room to rest with your baby.
 Call for a healthcare provider if you are holding your baby and start to feel tired.
-The provider can put him or her in a bassinet near you while you rest or sleep.
+The provider can put your baby in a bassinet near you while you rest or sleep.
 This will help prevent an accidental drop or fall of your baby.

-• You may be able to go home within 24 to 48 hours after delivery.
-If you need support at home, ask your healthcare provider about home visits by another healthcare provider.
+- You may be able to go home within 24 to 48 hours after delivery.
+If you need support at home, ask your provider about home visits by another healthcare provider.
 This healthcare provider can help you learn about breastfeeding, bottle feeding, baby care, and perineum care.

 Call your doctor or obstetrician if: